Employee training and development is a significant activity in corporate settings.

 Training evaluation is necessary to determine whether the training has achieved its objectives.
 One way is to collect feedback from participants using online surveys to know how effective they think the course or instructor was and if there’s anything they want to see improved.

-Beautifully designed feedback surveys can be a useful tool at this time to get input from your stakeholders.
+Beautifully designed feedback surveys can be a useful tool at this time to get input from your learners.
 You can use different types of templates and questions for this purpose.

 Yet another effective training evaluation method is the built-in reporting & analytics feature in most cloud LMSs.